-- A Bachelor's degree or equivalent qualification is required, for which the following modules or their equivalents were passed with an average of at least 60%: TTEG121, TTEG211, TTEG221, TTEG311, and TTEG321 on the Potchefstroom Campus of the NWU. - b) Students who have not obtained the required minimum of 60% on level three for the relevant modules or who have obtained the first B-qualification at another institution, can apply to the chairperson of the Department. of Language Technology and the Director of the School of Languages of the NWU (Potchefstroom Campus) for possible acceptance to this honours programme.
+- a) A Bachelor's degree or equivalent qualification is required, for which the following modules or their equivalents were passed with an average of at least 60%: TTEG122, TTEG222, TTEG312, and TTEG322 on the Potchefstroom Campus of the NWU. - b) Students who have not obtained the required minimum of 60% on level three for the relevant modules or who have obtained the first Bqualification at another institution, can apply to the chairperson of the Department. of Language Technology and the Director of the School of Languages of the NWU (Potchefstroom Campus) for possible acceptance to this honours programme.
 Exceptions will be considered on merit and may include an admission test and/or taking the required modules additionally.